 Copper mule mugs might be specialty cups for your Moscow Mule, but that doesn’t mean they are a pain to clean.
 After you finish your cocktail, simply rinse the copper mug with warm, soapy water and dry it immediately.
 Your mugs will stay clean and last long if you put in 30 seconds to clean them after use.
 If you happen to find one in the garage that your good buddy Jimbo left there from the last party 3 weeks ago it may have that tarnished look in which case follow these very simple directions and it will be good as new in no time.
 First, make a mixture of lemon juice and salt (vinegar works also) and then use a toothbrush or a washcloth to rub out the tarnish.
 Rinse and repeat until shiny and new.

 WHERE CAN YOU FIND COPPER MULE MUGS?

-It’s not easy to walk into your local Target or Wal-Mart and find copper mugs in the glassware aisle.
+It’s not easy to walk into your local Target or Wal-Mart and find wholesale copper cups in the glassware aisle.
 Prior to the resurgence of the Moscow Mule, copper mugs were not a big seller.
 Moscow Copper Co. is a great place to shop for solid copper mugs to impress guests and enjoy on your own with your next Moscow Mule.
 Moscow Copper Co. is also the only truly “original” Moscow mule copper mug so if you are the type of person that likes to experience things the way they were intended to be experienced, definitely go with a Moscow Copper Co. mule mug.